Le Vieux Cordelier: Camille Desmoulins

 A portrait of Camille Desmoulins by Joseph Boze.

 Desmoulins was born 2 March 1760, in Guise in Northern France.
 Desmoulins' role as a journalist led him to the production of Le Vieux Cordelier.
-He personally struggled in his attempts to become a lawyer; despite his acceptance in law school as well into the Parlement of Paris, Desmoulins found himself inadequate to continue his career as lawyer.
+He personally struggled in his attempts to become a lawyer; despite his acceptance in law school as well as into the Parlement of Paris, Desmoulins found himself inadequate to continue his career as a lawyer.
 His stammer and lack of connections to the Parisian legal community proved obstacles to success in this arena.
 Nevertheless, he still continued his struggle to contribute to a reconstructed government.
 As a Jacobin radical, Desmoulins was not the only one who contributed to these efforts.
 His close friends Maximilien Robespierre, Pétion de Villeneuve and Georges Danton played significant roles alongside him.
-This friendship lasted up until both Desmoulins and Danton (among fifteen other revolutionists), were put on trial in early April 1794 for their alleged royalist tendencies, their executions exemplified the reign of terror tumbling down.'
+This friendship lasted up until both Desmoulins and Danton (among fifteen other revolutionists), were put on trial in early April 1794 for their alleged royalist tendencies, their executions exemplified the height of the Reign of Terror.'